featuresmith/wrimo/README.md

-# Wrimo – write more!
+# Wrimo – Write more!

 The global writing challenge where the reward is your own book.